 Our thanks to letscountblessings.blogspot.com for the great photo of a similar party.

 When the party guests arrived, I divided them into 3 teams and gave each team a refrigerator box.
 Their task was to come up with a team name, and use markers and washable paint to decorate their refrigerator box to match their name.
-I had cut out doors in each box (with fabric hung across the opening so no one could see in) and windows with flaps so they could open and close them.
+I cut out a door in each box (with fabric hung across the opening so no one could see in) and windows with flaps so they could open and close them.
 Each team also got matching bandanas to tie around their heads to identify which team they were on.
 Continue reading

 Bright primary colors are perfect for your baby’s first birthday, and one of the easiest kids birthday party ideas to plan because bright colors are everywhere!
 Celebrations.com featured a Rainbow 1st Birthday Party inspired by our Ring Around the Ribbon kids birthday invitations, and from the bright outdoor banners to the colorful cake, there was a rainbow of color everywhere you looked.